Creamy avocado crema is made with sour cream, avocados, and lime juice for a flavorful taco topping!

 Guacamole is chunkier in texture without any added cream.
 It includes chunks of avocado and typically contains tomatoes.

-Cut the avocado in half then remove the pit (or seed) by hitting it with a knife blade and pulling it out.
+STEP ONE: Wash your avocado and slice it in half.
+Remove the pit (or seed) by hitting it with a knife blade and carefully pulling it out.

-Put the sour cream, lime juice, sea salt, and garlic clove in the food processor with the avocados.
+STEP THREE: Put the sour cream, lime juice, sea salt, and garlic clove in the food processor or blender with the avocados.

 I have personally never tried freezing this recipe and do not recommend freezing anything with a dairy cream in it.

 The best part about this recipe is how versatile it is.
-The avocado sauce can be used drizzled on chicken, as a dipping sauce for nacho and chips, or even in tacos and quinoa bowls.
+The avocado sauce can be used drizzled on chicken, as a dip for nacho and chips, or even in tacos and quinoa bowls.